 Serum GPC3 levels by ELISA

 Serum GPC3 levels were measured using a commercially available sandwich ELISA kit (Biomosaics) following the manufacturer’s protocol.
 The subjects were 6 healthy volunteers, 6 healthy HBV carriers, 8 patients with chronic hepatitis, 11 patients with cirrhosis, and 64 patients with HCC.

-The results were assessed for associations with clinicopathological parameters using the following statistical tests: Student’s t test for age, the Mann-Whitney test for lymph node metastasis and pTNM stage, and the ?2 test or Fisher’s exact test for the remaining parameters.
+The results were assessed for associations with clinicopathological parameters using the following statistical tests: Student’s t test for age, the Mann-Whitney test for lymph node metastasis and pTNM stage, and the χ2 test or Fisher’s exact test for the remaining parameters.
 To explore relationships between the variables selected for the models, Spearman’s correlation coefficients were calculated.
 A P value of less than 0.05 was considered significant.
 A P value between 0.05 and 0.10 was considered as trend toward an association.

 Expression of GPC3 mRNA in HCC cell lines

-GPC3 expression was detected in 7 (58%) of 12 HCC cell lines (Figure ).
+GPC3 expression was detected in 7 (58%) of 12 HCC cell lines (Figure 1).
 GPC3 mRNA was detected in HT17, PLC/PRF/5, HuH-1, HepG2, Hep3B, and HuH-7 at a high level and HLE at a low level.
 GPC3 mRNA was positive in well differentiated HuH7 and poorly differentiated HT17 cell lines.
 There was no correlation between GPC3 positivity and histopathology.
-Concordant results were obtained by real-time RT-PCR (Figure ).
+Concordant results were obtained by real-time RT-PCR (Figure 2).
 There was no correlation between quantitative GPC3 mRNA levels and histopathology.

 Expression of glypican-3 (GPC3) mRNA was analyzed in hepatocellular carcinoma cell lines by semiquantitative reverse transcription-polymerase chain reaction.
 GAPDH served as a control.

 cDNA was used for quantitative polymerase chain reaction (PCR).
 The amount of PCR products was determined by reading the midpoint of the linear portion of the S-shaped real-time curves, called the Ct point or threshold cycle.
 The Ct refers to the number of cycles it takes a sample to reach a specific fluorescence threshold.

 mRNA expression of WNT, MMPs, SULF1, SULF2, and other growth signaling molecules in HCC cell lines